 Practicum Script is a cognitive acceleration platform that sharpens critical reasoning.
 It presents challenges in dilemmatic contexts and works initially as a game of recognition of clinical patterns in a given case, leading the user to generate hypotheses on how to manage the case.
 During this step, an artificial intelligence system patented by Practicum () automatically matches the coincidence of the user's response with hypotheses formulated by experts.
 Next, the platform presents new data, and the user must decide on the impact of the new information on the proposed hypothesis.
 Finally, the simulator offers performance indicators to help users reflect on their results and on the possibility of the opinions presented.

-For the president of the Practicum Institute and project leader, Dr. Eduardo Hornos, “the human phenomenon is not algorithmic, and consciousness is the greatest generator of contexts of uncertainty.
+For the president of the Practicum Institute, Dr. Eduardo Hornos, “the human phenomenon is not algorithmic, and consciousness is the greatest generator of contexts of uncertainty.
 Practicum Script activates in the user’s mind a holistic view of the patient.”
 At the institutional level, the (UFV) considers this agreement a step in the right direction in medical education, Exeter will add Practicum Script to the EBMA , La Salle continues to position itself as an academic institution of reference in Mexico, and the enthusiasm of Ghent University resulted in the application of the 20 cases as an exercise to grant credits.
 We should emphasize that the programme is generally being considered an extracurricular activity.

 "The agreements have been signed by competent authorities in each medical school and the process has been lengthy, but the medical curriculum is well worth it," says the academic secretary of the Practicum Institute, Dr. Eduardo Pleguezuelos.
 Specifically, the signatories are José Antonio Verdejo (Secretary General of UFV), Ian Fussel (Associate Dean of Education at the University of Exeter), Enrique Alejandro del Sagrado Corazón de Jesús González Álvarez (Dean at La Salle University), and Philippe Gevaert (Head of the Medical Programme at Ghent University).
 Added to this list is the Spanish State Council of Medical Students, for which Laura Martínez is the signatory.